andrew/ultimate-awesome/README.md

 - [stuff-awesome-free-apps](https://github.com/o9-9/stuff-awesome-free-apps) - Curated list of the best free apps for PC and mobile.
 - [awesome-artificial-intelligence](https://github.com/okhosting/awesome-artificial-intelligence) - Curated list of open source and comercial tools, services, libraries, documentation and everything AI.
 - [awesome-japanese-places](https://github.com/olety/awesome-japanese-places) - Cool places to visit in Japan.
+- [awesome-knowledge-infrastructure](https://github.com/onlydole/awesome-knowledge-infrastructure) - A curated list of tools and practices for capturing, connecting, and operationalizing what your organization (and you) know.
 - [awesome-aisecurity](https://github.com/OpenAgenticOS/awesome-aisecurity) - A curated list of awesome resources for AI system security.
 - [awesome-demographic-methods](https://github.com/OpenScienceDemography/awesome-demographic-methods) - An awesome curated list of resources for Demographic Methods.
 Inspired by Awesome Computational Social Science and others.
 - [awesome-cloudflare](https://github.com/OshekharO/awesome-cloudflare) - ⛅️ Curated list of awesome Cloudflare worker recipes, open-source projects, guides, blogs and other resources.